jwodder/labelmaker/README.md

   showing what would be changed.

-- `-F FILE`/`--repo-file FILE` — Also operate on all repositories listed in the given file.
+- `-F FILE`/`--repo-file FILE` — Also operate on all repositories listed in the given file (or listed on standard input if `FILE` is `-`).
 Repositories must be listed one per line.
 Leading & trailing whitespace is ignored.
 Blank lines and lines starting with `#` are skipped.

 - `-P NAME`/`--profile NAME` — Specify which profile in the configuration file to use.
 Defaults to the value of `defaults.profile` in the configuration